 Issue No. 24: Textile Exhibit at the Metropolitan Arts Center in Belfast

 It's funny that I landed on this photo.
-We flew to Belfast Glasgow for an overnight visit in order to see Kate Tempest perform at the Empire Music Hall.
+We flew to Belfast from Glasgow for an overnight visit in order to see Kate Tempest perform at the Empire Music Hall.
 We arrived in Belfast really early in the morning and started out exploring the city straight away.
 Zac had booked a taxi tour of the city which picked us up from the airport and then drove around with an incredibly fun guy as we saw the sites of the conflicts that had plagued this area for many, many years.
 Our afternoon lightened up a bit and we found ourselves wandering over to a hip part of the city and to a great coffee shop.
 It was late in the day and quite chilly out (it was November in Belfast after all).
-The coffee shop was a spare, modern affair and was packed with people on their lap tops, having meetings, socializing with this friends over coffee or tea and some lovely baked goods.
+The coffee shop was a spare, modern affair and was packed with people on their lap tops, having meetings, socializing with friends over coffee or tea and some lovely baked goods.
 We took our seats and casually sipped our coffee and tea treats as we watched the windows steam over.
 The street outside became invisible as the windows were covered first with steam and then the water dripping down.
 We headed to the MAC afterwards for a little treat for our eyes.
 There wasn't a whole ton on display, but the building is an interesting combination of disciplines.
 I was so happy to stumble upon this room of beautiful knitted sculptures.
 I failed to get the artist's name, however, because I was entranced with wandering around within the space.

 Issue no. 23: Hiking the Great Wall of China